Choosing Sake for Keto: Low-Carb Options and Drinking Tips

 While there are a variety of different types of sakes, Sake comes in four different basic varieties.
 The dry options will contain fewer carbs and sugar and may be better to have while following keto.

 A good rule of thumb is the sweeter the sake, the more calories and sugar present.
-When looking for a low-carb sake option it may be interesting to learn about the low-fat vs. low-carb diets answer you probably never expected
+When looking for a low-carb sake option it may be interesting to learn about the unexpected differences between low-fat and low-carb diets can be enlightening.

 A hand is carefully and slowly pouring sake from a traditional ceramic sake vessel into a small ceramic sake cup with intricate designs and patterns, suggesting an authentic Japanese aesthetic; the background of the image is blurred, hinting at a meal or social gathering, suggesting that the sake is being enjoyed.